olivertlord/MIRRORS/README.md

 %//////////////////////////////////////////////////////////////////////////
 ```

-You will need to change the values `wa`,`wb`,`wc`,`wd`, to match the wavelngths of the filters used in your system, being careful to correctly match the wavelgnth of the image to its quadrant in the image.
+You will need to change the values `wa`,`wb`,`wc`,`wd`, to match the wavelengths of the filters used in your system, being careful to correctly match the wavelength of the image to its quadrant in the image.
 You will also need to change the values of `sr_wa`,`sr_wb`,`sr_wc`,`sr_wd` to the spectral radiance of your calibration source at the relevant wavelength.

 ### Troubleshooting